 Welcome!
 I am a highly motivated, energetic, retired library media specialist who has combined a livelong eagerness of learning new technologies with personal hobbies of digital photography, film editing and computer skills.

-I am a member of the Association of Personal Photo Organizers, a professional membership organization that provides Personal Photo Organizers with training, support, and tools to help their communities manage their photos and preserve their lost stories.
+I have been through training with The Photo Managers, a professional membership organization that provides photo organizers with training, support, and tools to help their communities manage their photos and preserve their lost stories.
 I’ve also completed training through Pro8mm, a company known worldwide as being Super 8 experts.
 I know how to properly care for and digitize your aging collection of 8mm, super 8mm and 16mm film.
 I am a family historian passionate about preserving and sharing family films.
 Click HERE to see a film clip of my first Christmas.
 Now, I can help YOU organize your memories by transferring older media such as slides, prints, Super 8 or 8mm home movie film and VHS tapes to digital format.
 I can help you organize your print or digital photos.
 Once you have your memories digitized, you will find it is so much easier to share with family and friends by posting online or printing photo books or gifts.
 Contact me for a free consultation.

 I Can Help!

 Let Image Explosion organize and digitize your images so they will be preserved yet in an easy format that allows you to share with your family and friends.
 Call, email or text now and we can schedule a free consultation!

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line.